Anthropology, Minor (0002)

 Available to students in other Western Sydney University Programs: Yes.
 Check that your program has the available credit points required to complete the subjects in this field of study.
 Any requisite requirements must also be met.
 Consult your Program Advisor for further advice.

 Social Anthropology is the study of humans and the cultures they create.
 The minor in Anthropology within the Bachelor of Social Science offers students the opportunity to examine social patterns and practices across cultures, to discover similarities and differences between cultures, and to understand the processes by which humans organise and create meaning.
-Areas of focus include the development of anthropology as a discipline; globalisation and culture; power and politics; gender and sexuality; identity and belonging; ethnography and ethnographic methods; indigenous peoples and nation states.
-Specific attention is given to cultures of Australasia, Southeast Asia and the Pacific, and to cross cultural interactions, at both global and local levels.
-The minor seeks to equip students with multi-cultural knowledge as well as to provide a thorough grounding in research methods and ethics with utility in a variety of professional and academic contexts.
+Commencing with an introduction to the discipline of anthropology, the minor allows students to develop their understanding of cross-cultural perspectives and praxis with a choice of subjects examining: globalisation, location and culture; gender and sexuality; religion and spirituality; sustainability; social and cultural change; ethnography and ethnographic methods.
+The minor grounds students in an appreciation and understanding of cultural difference as it may play out across various aspects of contemporary social life and politics.

 Location